SergioGordillo/SergioGordillo/README.md

 I started in July 2020 to work as a freelance web developer.
 Projects in progress:

   · I am developing a website for a property management company.
-I am using HTML5 and CSS3, since the customer does not need more. <br>
+I am using HTML5, CSS3 and JS <br>
+  · I am developing a project for a gold/silver purchase shop.
+I am collaborating with two more people, and I am giving support with HTML5, CSS3 and learning a little bit about Bootstrap and React. <br>

+Finished projects:

-  · I am developing a project with Wordpress, in order to learn about this popular CMS, to write about job orientation for developers.
+  · Algoritmo Salvaje (https://www.algoritmosalvaje.com/): developed with Wordpress, just to learn about this popular CMS, and to enjoy writing about job orientation for developers.

 ### ⚡ Skills